bazbt3/bazbt3.github.io/_posts/2017-04-16-Easteregg.md

 title: 'Easter egg'
 ---

-The Trumps flew to Florida on Friday, [in separate jets.](https://www.queerty.com/donald-melania-fly-separate-taxpayer-funded-planes-20170414)  Its looking as though [they'll miss the annual Easter Egg Roll](https://www.queerty.com/easter-white-house-ruined-thanks-melania-trump-sad-20170412), a 138-year-old tradition, will be somewhat curtailed in scope.
+The Trumps flew to Florida on Friday, [in separate jets.](https://www.queerty.com/donald-melania-fly-separate-taxpayer-funded-planes-20170414)  It's looking as though [they'll miss the annual Easter Egg Roll](https://www.queerty.com/easter-white-house-ruined-thanks-melania-trump-sad-20170412), a 138-year-old tradition, will be somewhat curtailed in scope.
 A shame.

 From the second article: